 Strict module

 The Strict module of the Assert package supplies assertions that compare values as if the comparison had been written directly in twinBASIC code, with two exceptions: string comparisons are case-sensitive (regardless of the project’s Option Compare setting), and object default members are not evaluated.
-Use Strict for tests that should match the language’s normal equality semantics for numbers and primitives but want a guaranteed case-sensitive string compare and reference-style equality on objects.
+Strict matches the language’s normal equality semantics for numbers and primitives, plus guarantees a case-sensitive string compare and reference-style equality on objects.

 - Comparison semantics